aws/karpenter-provider-aws/designs/aws/aws-launch-templates-v2.md

 * If customers have to fill out the whole launch templates, it's going to make the provisionerSpec verbose.
 If they only fill it out partially, then you have the same cons as approach 2.

+**Approach 4 - Let all infrastructure configuration be expressed as a pod requirement**

+The essence of this approach, is to represent each EC2 instance level feature as a well known label that the Karpenter provisioner recognizes.
+This is what we currently do with instanceTypes with the `node.kubernetes.io/instance-type` label.
+Using this approach, the provisioner can read off the podSpec to determine which ImageId it needs to use, which additional volumes need to be statically provisioned and so on.

+*Pros*
+* Karpenter supports a kube-native way to define node level configuration that is agnostic of the cloud provider.
+* Since each application is unique and may have unique infrastructure requirements, users will be otherwise forced to define multiple provisioners where each provisioner uses a distinct launch template.
+By moving the configuration to the pod level, we can continue to only necessitate a single / fewer provisioners.

+*Cons*
+* Labels aren't expressive enough for free-form fields like UserData or even complex fields like say volumes that have multiple nested attributes.
+* Karpenter uses layered constraints - is it possible to define a bound for UserData?
+  * Along the same lines, should the application developer always have complete control over their infrastructure?
+Some configuration like ImageIds might need to be enforced by the cluster administrator, so it would be beneficial to never expose ImageIds as a knob to the app developer at all.
+* By moving instance configuration from the provider label to the provisioner label, each separate cloud provider implementation will need to support that label which introduces unneeded complexity.
+The feature set across all cloud providers is unlikely to ever be homogenous.

 ### Recommendation